-As per Australian Government's new measures for COVID-19 effective 16 March 2020, any person returning from overseas must self-isolate for at least 14 days.
+• As per Australian Government's new measures for COVID-19 effective 16 March 2020, any person returning from overseas must adhere to the Governments current isolation regulation.
 The employee is not entitled to be paid (unless they use paid leave entitlements).